 4) Four “map size” choices—“1” through “4”:

-1) The area with the “dragging lat, lng” text will display the second-by-second location of the main map’s red marker as you drag the red marker along the main map.
+1) On the left side of the second row you will see displayed the second-by-second location of the main map’s red marker as you drag the red marker along the main Google map.
 This “latitude, longitude” display is the same display seen on the Search Form under the title [Current marker lat-lng].

 2) A display of the Mini Map’s current “zoom level.”
-At initial page load, the display shows “14” (representing zoom level 14)—the default zoom level of the Mini Map for this web page.
+At initial page load, the display shows “14” (representing zoom level 14)—the default zoom level of the Mini Map for this web page for both large and small viewing screens.

 3) ZO (Zoom out) and ZI (Zoom in)

-Click these text controls to zoom the Mini Map in or out one zoom level at a time.
+Click these text controls to “zoom” the Mini Map in-or-out one zoom level at a time.
+Thank you.